MOMables® Healthy Lunches for Kids

 Once the fritters are finished cooking, allow them to cool down to room temperature before packing them into a compartmentalized lunch container.
 This step will prevent steam from building up in the container and causing the fritters to get soggy.

-Speaking of, the tomato salad and any additional wet ingredients like veggies, fruit, and sauce will need to be packed into a separate compartment, so the fritters don’t absorb excess moisture.
+The tomato salad and any additional wet ingredients like veggies, fruit, and sauce will need to be packed into a separate compartment, so the fritters don’t absorb excess moisture.

-You can also use these mini sauce containers to pack the sauces.
+You can use these mini sauce containers to pack the sauces.
 They are leak-proof and easy to toss into a lunch bag with the rest of the containers.

+You can assemble the batter and cook the fritters up to 3 days ahead.
+Once cooked, allow them to cool down before refrigerating in a paper towel-lined airtight container.
 The morning of, reheat them in a non-stick pan over medium-high heat for 1 minute on each side before packing away.
 Easy peasy!

 Zucchini Fritters for the Lunchbox